-Every month, we will highlight a popular dog or cat breed at risk for arthritis.
+Every month, we will highlight a popular breed at risk for arthritis.
 We will talk about what we love about them, as well as reflect on how to keep them healthy.
 This month, we are focusing on the Labrador Retriever as it is the most popular dog breed in the U.S. Check in every month for a new breed focus!

 Who doesn’t love a Labrador retriever?
 No one!
 Why?
 Because it’s the #1 most popular dog breed in the nation!
 For the past 5 years, the American Kennel Club (AKC), the experts on all dog breeds, has named the Lab as top dog in the nation, out of over 190 different dog breeds.
 Here’s why we think they are top dog: